 sentry-cli tool can also be used for sending events.
 If you want to use it, you need to export the

-SENTRY_DSN environment variable and point it to the DSN of a project of yours:
+SENTRY_DSN environment variable and point it to the

 Once that is done, you can start using the